Environmental Science (AS, BS)

 What Can You Do With a Degree in Environmental Science?

 With an environmental science or sustainability major, you’ll find opportunities ranging from agriculture and government agencies to parks and wildlife management.
-You might work in a lab, office, or food production setting, or choose to earn your living spending as much time outdoors as possible.
+You might work in a lab, office, or food production setting or choose to earn your living by spending as much time outdoors as possible.

 Here are a few example positions that might interest you: